luminaAnonima/fabric-of-light/essays/16-work_vocation_and_purpose.md

 Craft is not about perfection.
 It is about coherence.

-Whether with wood or code, bread or brush,
+Whether with wood or code,
+bread or brush,
-to craft is to **serve the weave**—
+to craft is to **serve the weave**,
 to give shape to silence.

 Some work does not produce objects.
 It holds space.
 It keeps rhythm.

+The caregiver,
+the teacher,
+the elder,
-The caregiver, the teacher, the elder, the listener—
+the listener—
 they offer invisible scaffolding
 on which the whole pattern depends.